-I know you've covered this question several times over, but here is a new twist
+I know you've covered this question several times over, but here is a new twist for you.

 I've noticed several sites on the Internet that promote a larger penis through "ancient" techniques of strengthening (and yes, lengthening) the penis through exercises.
 These sites claim that since the penis is a muscle, it can be conditioned and exercised for greater and permanent length and girth.

 Is this possible?

 (2) Dear Alice,

 I've been reading about a penis enlargement program that is based on hypnosis tapes.
 Does it work?
 Or is it just some kind of rip off?